Revelation Chapters 4, 5, and 6

 “And when He had opened the third seal, I heard the third beast say, Come and see.
 And I beheld, and lo a black horse, and he that sat on him had a pair of balances in his hand.
 And I heard a voice in the midst of the four beasts say, A measure of wheat for a penny, and three measures of barley for a penny; and see thou hurt not the oil and the wine” (Revelation 6:5-6, emphasis added).

-Many Court Houses in the United Sates have what is called Lady Justice atop them with “a pair of balances” in her hand.
-The balances indicate that judgment is taking place within.
+Many Court Houses in the United Sates have what they call Lady Justice atop them holding “a pair of balances” in her hand.
+The balances indicate that judgment and hopefully justice is taking place within.
 “Thou art weighed [judged] in the balances, and art found wanting” (Daniel 5:27).

 “And, behold, I will give to thy servants, the hewers that cut timber twenty thousand measures of beaten wheat, and twenty thousand measures of barley, and twenty thousand baths of wine, and twenty thousand baths of oil.”
 “Now therefore the wheat, and the barley, the oil, and the wine, which my lord hath spoken of, let him send unto his servants” (2 Chronicles 2:10, 15, emphasis added).

-These were the wages paid to “the hewers” of wood for God’s Temple, built by Solomon.
+These were the wages paid to “the hewers” of wood for Elohim’s Temple, built by Solomon.
 It was not Solomon’s Temple!
+It was Elohim’s Temple!
 The wheat, barley, wine and oil are the same items we see pictured in Revelation 6:6.

-Putting together verses 5 and 6 of Revelation 6, we come up with a message that contains judgment and the wages paid to the builders of God's Temple.
+Putting together verses 5 and 6 of Revelation 6, we come up with a message that contains judgment and the wages paid to the builders of Elohim’s Temple.
 The result of seals one and two was a movement which had a judgment hour message and an understanding of the sanctuary service though somewhat limited.
-This was a unique message unlike any other message ever given to the world, based on judgment and the sanctuary service, but like all the other Protestant movements of the past, they did not continue to advance in the light of God’s Word; they failed to give the trumpet a certain sound.
+This was a unique message unlike any other message ever given to the world, based on judgment and the sanctuary service, but like all the previous Protestant movements, they did not continue to advance in the light of Elohim’s Word; they failed to give the trumpet a certain sound.
 “For if the trumpet gives an uncertain sound, who shall prepare himself to the battle?”
 (1 Corinthians 14:8).

-This movement became like the earlier Reformation movements, and they eventually put their beliefs into a creed and did not continue to advance as God tried to give them additional light.
-They failed to continue to reform, conforming to the Word; and instead they conformed to the world and have since slid backwards into errors that had been previously corrected.
+This movement became like all the earlier Reformation movements, and they eventually put their beliefs into a creed and did not continue to advance in the understanding of truth as Elohim tried to give them additional light.
+They failed to continue to reform, conforming to the Word, and instead they conformed to the world and have since slid backwards into errors that had been previously corrected.

 THE FOURTH SEAL

 As a result of seal three, there will be a people, the 144,000, ready when the fourth seal is opened.
-See study on Revelation 7.
+See chapter on Revelation 7.

 “And when he had opened the fourth seal, I heard the voice of the fourth beast say, Come and see.
 And I looked, and behold a pale horse: and his name that sat on him was Death, and Hell followed with him.
 And power was given unto them over the fourth part of the earth, to kill with sword, and with hunger, and with death, and with the beasts of the earth” (Revelation 6:7-8, emphasis added).

-In Leviticus 26:14-25, the LORD told Israel what would happen “if ye will not hearken unto Me, and will not do all these commandments.”
-God would bring upon them “plagues” (v.
+In Leviticus 26:14-25, Yahuwah told Israel what would happen “if ye will not hearken unto Me, and will not do all these commandments.”
+Elohim would bring upon them “plagues” (v.
 21), “wild beasts” (v.
 22), “sword” (v.
 25) and “pestilence” (v.
 25).
-Ezekiel 5:17 tells us, “So I will send upon you famine, and evil beasts and they shall bereave thee; and pestilence and blood shall pass through thee; and I will bring the sword upon thee, I the LORD have spoken it.”
+Ezekiel 5:17 tells us, “So I will send upon you famine, and evil beasts and they shall bereave thee; and pestilence and blood shall pass through thee; and I will bring the sword upon thee, I Yahuwah have spoken it.”

-In Ezekiel 14:21, 23 tells us, “For thus saith the LORD God; how much more when I send My four sore judgments upon Jerusalem, the sword, and the famine, and the noisome beast, and the pestilence, to cut off from it man and beast . . . and you shall know that I have not done without cause all that I have done, saith the LORD God” (emphasis added).
+Ezekiel 14:21, 23 tells us, “For thus saith Yahuwah Elohim; how much more when I send My four sore judgments upon Jerusalem, the sword, and the famine, and the noisome beast, and the pestilence, to cut off from it man and beast . . . and you shall know that I have not done without cause all that I have done, saith Yahuwah Elohim” (emphasis added).

-If God could accomplish His purpose in any other manner, He would, but “let favor be shown to the wicked, yet he will not learn righteousness” (Isaiah 26:10).
-And in the Amplified Version it reads: “In the land of uprightness he [the wicked] deals perversely and refuses to see the majesty of the LORD.”
+If Elohim could accomplish His purpose in any other manner, He would, but “let favor be shown to the wicked, yet he will not learn righteousness” (Isaiah 26:10).
+And in the Amplified Version it reads: “In the land of uprightness he [the wicked] deals perversely and refuses to see the majesty of Yahuwah.”

-The “time of trouble” spoken of in Daniel 12:1 will be a time of crisis when most important decisions will have to be made by all of mankind.
-“Multitudes, multitudes in the valley of decision: for the day of the LORD is near in the valley of decision” (Joel 3:14).
+The “time of trouble” spoken of in Daniel 12:1 will be a time of crisis when most important decisions will have to be made by every individual still alive.
+“Multitudes, multitudes in the valley of decision: for the day of Yahuwah is near in the valley of decision” (Joel 3:14).
 “Choose you this day whom ye will serve” (Joshua 24:15).

 These “four sore judgments” (Ezekiel 14:21) mentioned in the Old Testament which came upon ancient Israel are the same “four sore judgments” mentioned in Revelation 6:8 which will come upon the earth causing “the fourth part of the earth” to be killed by those judgments.

-Even though God says I will “send My four sore judgments,” it is not God doing the killing; rather, He will be removing His divine protection that allows the destruction He has been preventing to occur; see chapter on Revelation 8, in which this principle of God is discussed.
-In the Old Testament, wherever this terminology was used, we can see God removing His protection and the surrounding nations coming and bringing havoc upon the land of Israel.
+Even though Elohim says I will “send My four sore judgments,” it is not Elohim doing the killing; rather, He will be removing His divine protection that allows the destruction He has been preventing to occur; see chapter on Revelation 8, in which this principle of Elohim was first discussed.
+In the Old Testament, wherever this terminology was used, we can see Elohim removing His protection from the nation of Israel and the surrounding nations coming and bringing havoc upon the land of Israel.

 From previous chapters, we have seen that once the 144,000 are sealed, the trumpets pictured in Revelation 8 begin to sound.
 The physical aspects of their sounding are described in Revelation 8:7-12.
-In Revelation 6:8 the human toll of the first four trumpets is shown, and a fourth of earth’s population, approximately 2 billion, will be killed if the population of the earth at that time is 8 billion.
-There has been nothing like this in the history of this world excluding the flood.
-The first four trumpets in Revelation 8:7-12 were a meteorite shower, two asteroid impacts and a third of the earth overshadowed by the debris thrown into the atmosphere, all of which was preceded by a global earthquake that probably set off many volcanos.
+In Revelation 6:8 the human toll of the first four trumpets is shown, and a fourth of earth’s population, approximately two billion people, will be killed if the population of the earth at that time is eight billion.
+There has been nothing like this in the history of this world, excluding the flood.
+The first four trumpets in Revelation 8:7-12 were a meteorite shower, two asteroid impacts and a third of the earth overshadowed by the debris thrown into the atmosphere, all of which was preceded by a global earthquake that probably set off many volcanoes.

-What will God have to do to get people ready for this tremendous time of trouble?
+What will Elohim have to do to get people ready for this tremendous time of trouble?
 What are your friends and neighbors going to say to you if you knew these things were coming but had not warned them?
 That was the question I faced when I wrote this book.
 “For unto whomsoever much is given, of him shall be much required: and to whom men have committed much, of him they will ask the more” (Luke 12:48).
-And how much more will the LORD require and ask of men whom He has given knowledge and understanding of what is contained in the prophetic words of the Bible?
+And how much more will Yahuwah require and ask of men and of women whom He has given the knowledge and understanding of what is contained in the prophetic words of the Bible?
 See Ezekiel 33:1-20.
-He does not reveal to individuals a knowledge and understanding of His will for them to hoard it to themselves, but He expects them to be faithful in giving to the world what He has given them.
-Even though we are often met by scorn and scoffing, we must be faithful to our Master Who proved Himself faithful to us amid unmentionable abuse and cruelty
+He does not reveal to individuals the knowledge and an understanding of His will for them to hoard it to themselves, but He expects them to be faithful in giving to the world what He has given them.
+Even though we are often met by scorn and scoffing and hatred, we must be faithful to our Master Who proved Himself faithful to us amid unmentionable abuse and cruelty.

 There will be some who will read this book before these things begin to happen, who will think that I have lost my mind.
 But I can guarantee that is not the case, as will be understood when these events take place.

-“The LORD God hath spoken, who can but prophesy?”
+“Yahuwah Elohim hath spoken, who can but prophesy?”
 (Amos 3:8).
-These are not new visions that God has given to anyone; they are explanations of Daniel and Revelation, which God gave over 1,900 years ago to two common, ordinary people, and the events foretold in these two books are about to be fulfilled in the “last days” of earth before Jesus returns.
+These are not new visions that Elohim has given to anyone; they are explanations of Daniel and Revelation, which Elohim gave over 1,900 years ago to two common, ordinary people, and the events foretold in these two books are about to be fulfilled in the “last days” of earth before Yahushua returns.

 THE FIFTH SEAL